Skarlso/blogsource/content/blog/2018-03-15-kubernetes-distributed-application.md

 ~~~

 You can see that the lookup-tcp-address and the broadcast-address are set.
 Lookup tcp address is the DNS for the nsqlookupd service.
-And the broadcast address is necessary just like with nsqlookupd so the callbacks are working properly.
+And the broadcast address is necessary, just like with nsqlookupd, so the callbacks are working properly.

 #### Public facing

 Now, this is the first time I'm deploying a public facing service.
 There are two options.
-I could use a LoadBalancer because this API will be under heavy load.
+I could use a LoadBalancer since this API will be under heavy load.
 And if this would be deployed anywhere in production, then it should be using one.

 I'm doing this locally though- with one node- so something called a `NodePort` is enough.
 A `NodePort` exposes a service on each node's IP at a static port.
 If not specified, it will assign a random port on the host between 30000-32767.
 But it can also be configured to be a specific port, using `nodePort` in the template file.
 To reach this service, use `<NodeIP>:<NodePort>`.
-If more than one node is configured a LoadBalancer can multiplex them to a single IP.
+If more than one node is configured, a LoadBalancer can multiplex them to a single IP.

-For further information check out this document: [Publishing Services](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services---service-types).
+For further information, check out this document: [Publishing Services](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services---service-types).

-Putting this all together, we'll get a receiver-service for which the template is as follows:
+Putting this all together, we'll get a receiver-service for which the template for is as follows:

 ~~~yaml
 apiVersion: v1